Iberian Peninsula Blackout

 The currently available data indicates the following sequence of events during the incident:

-• generation trips were observed in the South of Spain, accounting to an initially estimated total of 2200 MW.
+• generation trips were observed in the regions of Granada, Badajoz and Sevilla, accounting to an initially estimated total of 2200 MW.
 No generation trips were observed in Portugal and France within this timeframe.
 As a result of these events a voltage increase was observed in Spain, leading to a similar increase consequently also in Portugal, and the frequency decreased.

 • the voltage of the South area of Spain increased sharply, and consequently also in Portugal.
-The over-voltage triggered a cascade of generation losses that caused the frequency of the Iberian Peninsula power system to drop.
+The over-voltage triggered a cascade of generation losses that caused the frequency of the Spanish and Portuguese power system to drop.

-• the automatic load shedding and System Defence Plans of Spain and Portugal, elaborated in accordance with legal obligations under SO GL, were activated but were unable to prevent the collapse of the Iberian power system.
+• the automatic load shedding and System Defence Plans of Spain and Portugal, elaborated in accordance with Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (SO GL), were activated but were unable to prevent the collapse of the Iberian power system.

 • the AC overhead lines between France and Spain were disconnected by protection devices against loss of synchronism.